apache/pulsar/site2/docs/administration-geo.md

   us-cent
 ```

-Analogous commands will need to be run in **us-east** and **us-cent** to create the remaining necessary cluster connections for replication.
-For clusters using a secure connection, see the [`pulsar-admin`](reference-pulsar-admin.md#clusters) create command.
+3. Run similar commands on `us-east` and `us-cent` to create connections among clusters.

 ### Grant permissions to properties